If you visit St. Peter's Methodist Church on weekdays, you will often find people here.

 About 11.30am as the Church Service comes to an end, the Junior Church prepares the hall for everyone to spend time together over squash, tea, coffee and plenty of biscuits.
 There is lots of noisy chatter, real friendship across the generations as well as the opportunity for peer groups to gather around the tables.

 Everyone is welcome to all our Church Services.
-Many are led by our Minister, but in true Methodist tradition we have an excellent group of Local Preachers and some retired Ministers who also lead Services.
+Some are led by our Minister, but in true Methodist tradition we have an excellent group of Local Preachers and some retired Ministers who also lead Services, as do an experienced group of lay people from the congregation.